Norwegian version

 To apply for this programme you must have one of these:

-• a bachelor's degree in Engineering in the disciplines of Electronics, at least 21 ECTS in mathematics (excluding statistics), 10 ECTS in programming and 15 ECTS in solid mechanics, fluid mechanics and mechatronics
+• a bachelor's degree in Engineering in the disciplines of Electronics, at least 21 ECTS in mathematics (excluding statistics) and 15 ECTS in solid mechanics, fluid mechanics and mechatronics

-• a bachelor's degree in Engineering in the disciplines of Chemistry or Biotechnology, at least 21 ECTS in mathematics (excluding statistics), 10 ECTS in programming and 30 ECTS in solid mechanics, fluid mechanics and mechatronics
+• a bachelor's degree in Engineering in the disciplines of Chemistry or Biotechnology, at least 21 ECTS in mathematics (excluding statistics) and 21 ECTS in solid mechanics, fluid mechanics and mechatronics

 You need an average grade of at least C (according to the ECTS grading scale) on your bachelor's degree.